jakubito/picross-np-patches/README.md

 ## How to use

-- Use any rom patcher that accepts IPS format, for example [RomPatcher.js](https://www.marcrobledo.com/RomPatcher.js/)
+- Use any rom patcher that accepts IPS format, for example [Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/)
 - Always confirm checksum of the source rom
 - Patches can be applied in any order